 At some point you may need to disable Platform Encryption for fields, files, or both.
-You can turn field encryption on or off individually, but file encryption is all or nothing.
+When you turn off Platform Encryption, encrypted data is not mass-decrypted and any functionality that is affected by encryption is not restored.
+Contact Salesforce if you need help with this.